 The people were having none of it.
 They yelled at the cars and ran towards them, only realising the futility of their actions as the vehicles roared away.

-Harry saw the mayor talking to Karen from the top of the stairs.
+Harry saw the mayor talking to Hannah from the top of the stairs.
 She turned to the crowd and spoke again.

 ‘People, please, my fellow citizens, can I please have your attention.’
 Only a few turned.
 ‘Everyone, I need you to listen, I guarantee that they will face justice.’